Most people don't have a health problem.

 Manual extraction from PDFs does not scale.
 One report is fine.
 Ten reports is tedious.
 Fifty reports is error-prone and unsustainable.
 That is why many people stop tracking even when they are highly motivated.

 A sustainable workflow is upload to extraction, review, confirmation, and then trend analysis.
-If this is your biggest pain point, read: How to Extract Blood Test Results from PDF Reports.
+If this is your biggest pain point, read: extracting blood test values from PDF reports.

 10) Designing a useful personal timeline